IsaFernandes22/De-tumblingDebrisDiggers/README.md

 # De-tumblingDebrisDiggers
-Author: Isabella Fernandes
+Author: Isabella Fernandes, Quinn Hejmanouski

 For the Senior Capstone project with Astroscale US.

-This involves the sensor code to communicate to the main satellite and calculating launch parameters for the mite.
+This involves the control code for the de-tumbling mite, the communication code between the mite and the main satellite, and calculating dispatch parameters for the mite.